duarteocarmo/duarteocarmo.com/content/posts/113-amalia-small-models.md

   </object>
 </figure>

 If you know a thing or two about LLMs, you'll probably call my bullshit by now.
-Even though the models that I compared Amalia to are much smaller, they're actually reasoning models.
-They use something called inference test time scaling to improve their performance.
-This basically means that we let the LLM babble or produce more text for a longer time and eventually the scores improve.
-I also tested some non-reasoning variants But the proof of the matter is that the reasoning variants perform really, really well.
-Of course, it's a little bit unfair to compare Amali with any of these other models.
-These are things coming from Big Lag blobs from NVIDIA to Alibaba Quen.
-So we're comparing it with a smaller team, with a smaller budget, and albeit like a smaller goal, but it's still interesting to see how much smaller models can outperform Momalia in even Portuguese-focused tasks.
+Even though the models I compared AMÁLIA with are much smaller, they're reasoning models.
+They use something called test-time scaling to improve their performance.
+This basically means that we let the LLM babble and produce more text for longer, and eventually the scores improve.
+I also tested some non-reasoning variants, but the reasoning variants perform really well.

+Of course, it's a little unfair to compare AMÁLIA with these models.
+They come from big labs, from NVIDIA to Alibaba's Qwen team.
+AMÁLIA has a smaller team, a smaller budget, and admittedly a narrower goal.
+Still, it's interesting to see much smaller models outperform it even on Portuguese-focused tasks.

 <figure style="width:100%;max-width:700px;margin:2rem auto">
   <object